Kinneil House: Early history

 The lands of Kinneil with Larbert and Auldcathy were given to Walter Fitz Gilbert, an ancestor of the Hamilton family, by Robert the Bruce in 1323.
 A charter of 1474 mentions the castle of "Kynneil called Craig Lyown", lands to be reclaimed from the sea, and saltpans which added to the estate income.
 The Castle of Lyon may have been near the sea at Snab Brae, and is remembered by the name of Castleloan housing estate.
 There was a deer park at Kinneil from an early date, and in November 1503 James IV sent a man to bring deer nets from Kinneil to Falkland Palace.
 James IV came to Kinniel in July 1508 to see Lord Hamilton's horses.

 Parts of an older castle, which replaced the castle at the Snab may be incorporated in the present building.
 James Hamilton, 1st Earl of Arran died at Kinneil in 1529, but wished to be buried at Hamilton.
 The presence of the former parish church close to the west of the palace across a narrow ravine suggests the early use of the site.
 The church is now a roofless ruin.
 The west gable survives.
-One of its bells is preserved in the nearby Kinneil Museum and has an inscription "EN KATHARINA VOCOR UT PER ME VIRGINIS ALME", which may be translated as "I AM CALLED KATHARINE, AND THROUGH ME, OF THE VIRGIN MARY, ARE ..."
-Perhaps the inscription was completed on a second bell.
+One of its bells is preserved in the nearby Kinneil Museum and has an inscription "EN KATHARINA VOCOR UT PER ME VIRGINIS ALME", which may be translated as "I AM CALLED KATHARINE, AND THROUGH ME, OF THE VIRGIN MARY, ARE".
 A large stone cross from the church is kept with the palace.